- Banking & Finance

 Catalyst Australia welcomes the initiative of the City of Sydney in developing Wellbeing Indicators.
 We applaud the endeavour, and recognize that the process of developing the Indicators will promote community awareness of factors that contribute to social wellbeing as well as provide information to guide future policy-making by the City of Sydney and potentially the

 In recent decades technology has revolutionised the way companies do business and workers do their jobs.
 From the very top of organisations to the most menial and low-paid roles, the great majority of employees now use information and communication technology to some extent for work.
-Some spend their entire working lives in front of a
+Some spend their entire working lives in front of a screen of some sort.

 Using national survey data, this paper outlines patters of loneliness, support and friendship and assesses who is most at risk of emotional and social isolation and who is socially supported and connected.